-The whole purpose of this financial support is to help give your child the best life possible after your divorce.
+The purpose of this financial support is to help give your child the best life possible after your divorce.
 So, by failing to make payments, not only do you create a negative experience for your family, but you could also end up with these six additional problems.

-1. Jail Time is a Possibility
+1. You May Get Jail Time

 No, you may not go to jail if you accidentally make a late payment.
 However, child support evasion is taken seriously in Texas.
 Failure or refusal to make child support payments could put you behind bars.